-Condemned Land: RTP legislation prohibits using RTP funds for condemnation of any kind of interest in property.
+- Condemned Land: RTP legislation prohibits using RTP funds for condemnation of any kind of interest in property.
 An RTP project may be located on land condemned prior to trail planning and RTP application that was condemned with funds from other sources.
-However, it is not permissible to use the value of condemned land toward the match

-- requirement. - Design and Engineering (D&E) costs: Costs incurred developing the construction documents, bid package, environmental or cultural evaluation, or permits may be counted as part of the overall project cost.
+However, it is not permissible to use the value of condemned land toward the match requirement. - Design and Engineering (D&E) costs: Costs incurred developing the construction documents, bid package, environmental or cultural evaluation, or permits may be counted as part of the overall project cost.
 Projects intended solely for covering Design and Engineering costs, including environmental evaluation and documentation are not permissible.
 However, reasonable environmental evaluation and documentation costs, including costs associated with environmental permits and approvals, may be included as part of an approved project's Design and Engineering costs.
-Design and Engineering costs listed within an RTP budget may not exceed 15% of the total grant value. - Within a Road Right-of-Way: Convict (inmate) labor is not permitted on projects within a road right-of-way, unless performed by persons who are on parole, supervised release, or probation, consistent with (23 U.S.C.
-114(b)). - Railroads: RTP projects may be located within or along railroad rights-of-way if trail users will not traverse on or between railroad tracks and if adequate safety measures are implemented in coordination with the railroad owner/operator. - Pre-Agreement Expenses: Limited pre-agreement project planning and environmental review costs may be eligible for match, so long as they occurred within 18 months prior to the Project Agreement being executed and are properly documented.
-These items must be pre-approved by GADNR.
+Design and Engineering costs listed within an RTP budget may not exceed 15% of the total grant value. - Wilderness areas are subject to the restriction of the Wilderness Act of 1964 as amended.
+Construction of new trails for motorized use on National Forest or Bureau of Land Management lands is not allowed unless the project is consistent with resource management plans. - Within a Road Right-of-Way: Convict (inmate) labor is not permitted on projects within a road right-of-way, unless performed by persons who are on parole, supervised release, or probation, consistent with (23 U.S.C.
+114(b)). - Railroads: RTP projects may be located within or along railroad rights-of-way if trail users will not traverse on or between railroad tracks and if adequate safety measures are implemented in coordination with the railroad owner/operator. - Pre-Agreement Expenses: Limited pre-agreement project planning and environmental review costs may be eligible for match.
+The work must have occurred within 18 months prior to the Project Agreement and be pre-approved by GADNR.
 Time spent preparing the project application is not eligible.